JHebenstreit48/DevScriptStax/public/FrontEndNotes/JavaScriptNotes/Basics/Arrays/Introduction.md

 ### Summary

 ✅ Arrays are flexible, ordered collections indexed from zero.
-✅ You can store any type of data — even other arrays.
+✅ You can store any type of data — even other arrays or objects.
 ✅ Use bracket notation to access or change elements.
 ✅ Use <span class="codeSnip">Array.isArray()</span> to reliably test if a value is an array.